 In the summer of 2015, Chris visited all 50 U.S. states in 100 days, volunteering with different youth-related nonprofit and community organizations, and using live-streaming and Snapchat to share their stories.
 The trip was featured in more than 35 news outlets nationwide, including FOX 5 NY, ABC 6 Philadelphia, The Lansing State Journal, The Lowell (Mass.)
 Sun, the Montgomery (Ala.)
 Advertiser and more.
 In 2016, Chris worked as a traveling social media consultant with Humana through their 'Bold Goal' initiative, working directly with more than 40 organizations in seven cities around the southeastern U.S.

 Since 2017, Chris has spoken at dozens of social media events around the U.S., including the inaugural Nonprofit Social Media Summit in Boston, Midwest Digital Marketing Conference in St. Louis (three consecutive years), the Social Shake-Up Show in Atlanta (three consecutive years), Social Media Day Wichita (Kan.), Social Media Week Lima and Social Media Day Denver.
 Chris's list of keynotes includes MarketEd.Live in Nottingham, UK; SocialROCK Conf in Rockford, Ill.; the Business Vlog Summit in Las Vegas; and Social Media Day Houston.
 Chris was one of the top-rated speakers at Social Media Marketing World 2019 in San Diego, and was one of the top two Twitter influencers at the event in 2018 & 2019, according to Metricool.

 In the fall of 2018, Chris moved to Greenville, S.C. to launch the 'Giving Day Guy' brand, partnering with local and regional giving days around the U.S. Chris has worked with giving days in San Antonio (The Big Give), St. Louis (Give STL Day) and Louisville, KY (Give for Good Louisville), helping each day leverage live-streaming video and other social media channels to multiply their exposure and drive donations.
-In 2020, Chris will also partner with and help live-stream video from Midlands Gives (Columbia, SC), The Amazing Give (Gainesville, Fla.) and Give Local York (York, PA).
+In 2020, Chris also partnered with and helped live-stream video from Midlands Gives (Columbia, SC), The Amazing Give (Gainesville, Fla.) and Give Local York (York, PA).
+Case studies from all six of these giving days are available on Chris's website, www.givingdayguy.com, and full viewership data reports are available upon request.